sarahpaulll/Lab-Week-1/index.md

 ## Lab 1 <a name="code-snippet"></a>
 For the first lab we had to use features of git.
 First we used `git clone` to clone our repository locally.
 Then `git branch` to create a separate branch and `git checkout` to switch to this branch.
 Once we were modifying the repository we used `git commit` to commit our changes and then `git push` to push our changes back to github.
+These commands that I used for lab 1 are shown in this [image](Screenshots/CSE110-lab-week-1.png)